-HR 3312 affects oversight of 27 large bank holding companies (BHCs), which each hold over \$50 billion in assets but are not one of the eight largest U.S. banks with global operations.
-These banks, while smaller than the very largest Wall Street mega-banks, are well within the largest one percent of the 5,800 insured banks in the U.S. - enormously larger than community banks.
-Collectively, they hold over \$4 trillion in assets, around a quarter of all banking system assets.
+H.R.
+3312 deregulates 26 large bank holding companies (BHCs) which range from \$50 billion to almost \$500 billion in asset size (US Bancorp).
+These banks include both the U.S subsidiaries of giant global megabanks such as Deutsche Bank, and large regional U.S. banks critical to the economy of particular regions.
+All of these banks are in the largest one percent of banks in the U.S., and enormously larger than community banks.

+Collectively, banks that would be deregulated by this bill hold over \$4 trillion in assets, around a quarter of all banking system assets.
 They hold an even larger portion of assets in particular regions.
 For example, over sixty percent of deposits in the state of Ohio and over half of deposits in the state of Pennsylvania are held by large regional banks deregulated by this legislation.
-Should these banks become insolvent, there could be major economic impacts on regions that depend on them.